docker/docs/content/registry/deploying.md

       registry:2
       ```

 4. Try to pull an image from the registry, or push an image to the registry.
     These commands fail.

-5. Log in to the registry.
+5. Sign in to the registry.

     ```console
     $ docker login myregistrydomain.com:5000